 Ballerina painted my reindeer's nose on.
 Apparently he has a bloody nose.

 Baby wearing is a beautiful thing.
 It allows mama and child to bond, supplying comfort and warmth.
-However, their are some baby carriers that can be unsafe and downright dangerous.
+However, some baby carriers on the market can be unsafe and downright dangerous.
 Why are they still on the market?
 I and others in the baby wearing industry really don't know.

 Carriers we do NOT recommend.